How to Install RV Engine Insulation

 Side-note: This post will highlight how we installed heat and sound insulation in our 2008 Tiffin Allegro Open Road 32la.
 Almost every RV is different so please use what you can from the information below to complete your task, but understand that some steps may be different depending on your specific model.

 Through all of our research in the past, we had noticed a lot of concern surrounding heat and sound insulation in the front of gas-powered RVs.
 Since we were going to be replacing the flooring we figured this was the perfect opportunity to address this issue.

 We hadn’t experienced a problem with heat coming up in the front however we had noticed that it was hard to speak to one another when our engine was really working.
 So we looked at the floor near the front of our RV once we had all of the carpet removed and noticed the padding that was in place didn’t cover all of the subfloor.

-At that point we decided to go ahead and replace what was there with new heat and sound insulation.
-Might as well handle the concern we have before we put all the new flooring in place and create an even tougher job.
+At that point, we decided to go ahead and replace what was there with new heat and sound insulation.
+We might as well handle the concern we have before we put all the new flooring in place and create an even tougher job.
 Update: You can now see how we installed the flooring in the RV here.

 Removing the RV “doghouse”

 The first thing we did was unscrew the RV engine cover aka “Doghouse” to make it easier to remove the carpet and clean.
 This may not be necessary for you, but we figured it would make the process easier and wanted to measure it out for our new engine cover anyway.